George W. Bush: Publications and appearances

 After Peyton Manning tried to get Bush to appear on Monday Night Football with Peyton and Eli for five years, Bush relented.
 On the show on November 17, 2025, Bush said that he grew up a Houston Astros and a Houston Oilers fan watching Earl Campbell and Dan Pastorini (he called Pastorini, Dante Pastorini) play for the Oilers.
 Bush also mentioned Billy "White Shoes" Johnson.
 Bush said that he and his group bought the Texas Rangers and he moved to Dallas the same year that Jerry Jones bought the Dallas Cowboys.
 At that time, Bush got to know Jones well and switched his allegiance to the Cowboys.
 Bush mentioned that his father liked the Houston Texans and the Astros, calling him a loyal Houston guy.
 He said George H. W. Bush was a friend of the Texans' owner.
-When Peyton Manning asked George W. Bush if he thought that he would have a job in public service, Bush answered no and that he would have behaved a lot better in college if he had known.
-“I admired my dad a lot… he never said, this is what you have to do with your life, he just said, here's this kind of way I'd like you to live, honesty and decency and compassion, but you be what you want to be... it took me a while to figure out what I wanted to be, by the way.”
+When Peyton Manning asked George W. Bush if he thought that he would have a job in public service, Bush answered no, adding that he would have behaved a lot better in college if he had known.
+"I admired my dad a lot... he never said, this is what you have to do with your life, he just said, here's this kind of way I'd like you to live, honesty and decency and compassion, but you be what you want to be... it took me a while to figure out what I wanted to be, by the way."

 Bush talked about growing up in Midland, Texas.
-He said you either picked art or football.
-"I chose football."
+He said, "You either pick art or football.
+I chose football."
 He has run marathons.
 Willie Mays has been a hero of his.
+On November 20, 2025, Bush and his wife attended the funeral of his former vice president Cheney at the Washington National Cathedral in Washington, D.C., where Bush spoke.
+Bush and his wife attended the dedication ceremony of the Barack Obama Presidential Center on June 18, 2026.